+If you are looking to fix your mailbox, you can’t go wrong with price or simplicity.
 The total cost was under $20.
 We completed it over the course of a weekend.
 A prefabricated box of this quality would cost at least $80.
 If you are looking to fix your mailbox up, doing it yourself is definitely the way to go.

 The best part?
 Our mailbox stood perfectly tall at 90 degrees – which meant no more falling mail.
 You’re welcome, mailman 🙂